satishsalyal/Python-Projects-with-Source-Code/GUI Alarm Clock.md

-# Colorful Alarm Clock using Tkinter
+# GUI Alarm Clock using Tkinter

-This project is a colorful and attractive alarm clock built using Tkinter in Python.
+This project  alarm clock built using Tkinter in Python.
 It features a live digital clock display, an alarm-setting functionality, and plays a sound when the alarm time is reached.

 ## Prerequisites
 - Install `pygame` for playing the alarm sound: